What to wear to an engagement party to be the best-dressed guest

 3. Co-ords

 A co-ord (short for co-ordinate if you’re not familiar with the term) is the ultimate solution for anyone who finds the idea of matching up separates difficult.
-Co-ords are great because they, like dresses and jumpsuits, require little in the way of styling - as the items were made to go together but are beneficial if you are different sizes on the top and bottom, such as pear-shaped bodies, who might find one-pieces hard to buy.
-In addition, the matchy-matchy prints make it a one-and-done outfit, but with the extra flexibility of maxing out your cost-per-wear as you can also style them separately.
+Co-ords are great because they, like dresses and jumpsuits, require little in the way of styling - as the items were made to go together, but are beneficial if you are different sizes on the top and bottom, such as pear-shaped bodies, who might find one-pieces hard to buy.
+In addition, matchy-matchy prints or block colour co-ordinates make for a one-and-done outfit, but with the extra flexibility of maxing out your cost-per-wear as you can also style each piece separately.

 4. Blazer

 A blazer makes any outfit instantly look and feel more polished and knowing how to style a blazer is easier than you might think.
-Adding a touch of androgyny and tailoring to any look, they can be paired over everything from the best summer dresses to pretty blouses or a fitted sweater making them utterly versatile for work or play.
+Adding a touch of androgyny and tailoring to any look, they can be paired over everything from dresses to pretty blouses or a fitted sweater in cooler months, making them utterly versatile for work or play.

-When deciding on the best blazer for what to wear to an engagement party, think about the length you need to best suit your outfit.
-Cropped, fitted blazers will show off a waist, while slightly looser and longer designs can act as a contrast to uber feminine frocks and lightly skim your form.
+When deciding on the type of blazer to wear to an engagement party, think about the length you need to best suit your outfit.
+Cropped, fitted blazers will show off a waist, while slightly looser and longer designs can act as a contrast to feminine frocks and lightly skim your form.

 5. Skirts